You are currently viewing 15 Coolest Things to Do in Tokyo JapanPin

 Looking for a day in Tokyo where you can just unwind and do nothing?
 Go to a traditional Onsen to enjoy natural volcanic hot spring water pumped from deep underground.
 You can even go to an Onsen with a view of Mount Fuji.
 Here are some popular onsen in and near Tokyo:

 Note: If you have a tattoo, many onsen will not allow you in because of their association with the yakuza (Japanese organized crime).
 Before your visit, double check the rules.
-If you have a small tattoo, you can cover it up with this waterproof concealer (see tutorial).
+If you have a small tattoo, you can cover them up with patches you buy at Donquiote.

 Otherwise, some tattoo-friendly onsen include: